Our Services

 Helpful Resources

-See below for detailed explanations of these triggers, practical safety tips, warning signs, and guidance to help shape your next steps in care.
+Below, you'll find detailed explanations of each trigger, practical safety tips, key warning signs to watch for, and guidance on next steps in care.

 The holiday season often brings festive gatherings, family dinners, and yes—extra drinks.
 If you live with diabetic neuropathy, it's important to understand how alcohol can worsen nerve pain and tingling.
 By knowing the facts about diabetic neuropathy and alcohol, you can still enjoy celebrations without inviting a flare-up.